jteijema/makita-UI/README.md

 - Output Directory: This is the directory where all generated templates and scripts will be saved.
 You can either manually input the directory path or click the "Browse" button to select it.
 - Allow Overwrites: A checkbox option that when selected, allows generated scripts to overwrite existing scripts in the output directory if they have the same name.

+## Contribute

+Your contributions are always welcome!
+Please feel free to submit a pull request.

-# License
+## License

 Makita-UI is released under the MIT License.

-# Acknowledgements
+## Acknowledgements

 Thanks to the Makita team for their work on the library that this UI was built on.

-# Contribute

-Your contributions are always welcome!
-Please feel free to submit a pull request.